“For we are co-workers in God’s service; you are God’s field, God’s building.” 1 Corinthians 3:9

 What do you like to do in your spare time?
 I love being with my family, playing board games, chess, watching sports (cheering for the Royals, Jayhawks, and Broncos) or movies, reading, playing music with friends.
 I enjoy traveling, skiing, camping, and just being in the mountains.
 And now that my athletic exploits are mostly an elusive memory of questionable accuracy, I’ve been known to engage in fantasy football.

 Greg and Jennifer are both native Kansans, met at York College in York, NE, and were married at First Christian in 1983.
-They have three sons, one granddaughter, and one grandson.
+They have three sons, one granddaughter, one grandson, and another grandson due in May 2020.
 Greg was in full-time worship ministry for 17 years in Phoenix, AZ and Sugar Land, TX before getting his RN degree and moving back to Kansas in 2016.
-He currently works at Family Medicine Associates and in his free time enjoys disc golfing, yard work, and backyard grilling.
+He currently works as a nurse for LMH and in his free time enjoys disc golfing, yard work, and backyard grilling.

 Julie Hafenstine is a graduate of Washburn University (B.S.
 Elementary Education/Early Childhood Emphasis).
 She has worked in education for over 15 years.
 She has been married to her husband, Mark for 25 years.
 They have 2 grown children, Brianna and Ryan who she enjoyed staying home with throughout their childhood.
 In her spare time, she enjoys spending time with her family and their dog Maggie.
 Julie is blessed to serve as Director of The Giving Tree Preschool and finds it rewarding to share God’s love with children along with preparing them for kindergarten.